tesserato/thesis/Papers/01_Pulses_Envelope/corrections.md

 #### The times taken for the algorithms compared here to process each wave are shown in 2;
 #### Figure 14 shows the frequency-domain power spectrum for the wave and the carrier presented in 3…..

-This issue arose from a misconception that those terms would be added during the latex compilation, discovered late in the process of elaborating the manuscript, that caused and many of the faulty references to remained unnoticed.
+This issue arose from a misconception that those terms would be added during the latex compilation, discovered late in the process of elaborating the manuscript, that caused many of the faulty references to remained unnoticed.
 We took steps to ensure proper indication of figures, tables and algorithms in the revised version.

 ### c.
 Wrong equation, should be 𝑟 : From figure 6 is easy to
   𝑘 = 𝑣𝑘,𝑥/ 𝑠𝑖𝑛(θ𝑘)